carlydekock/lab-02/README.md

 - Number and name of feature: #4 Sort the images
   - Estimate of time needed to complete: 45 min
   - Start time: 8:00pm
-  - Finish time: 9:00pm
+  - Finish time: 9:50pm
-  - Actual time needed to complete:
+  - Actual time needed to complete: 1 hour 50 minutes